 Believe it or not, investment has been a hot topic around my house as of late.
 Boyfriend is taking a Personal Finance class and is OBSESSED with investing.
 All he talks about is CD accounts, Mutual Funds, etc. I tune him out a lot (sorry babe!), but it really is something important to think about.
-Even small investment opportunities can help you out later in life.
+Even small investment opportunities at places like Swell Investing, can help you out later in life.

 A lot of people make the mistake of thinking that investing is only for people with a lot of money, but that’s far from true.
+If you would like to make some investments then you may want to compare robo advisors.
 Believe it or not, investing is something that anyone can do, from bankers to stay at home mums, investment is open to everyone.
 So, if you’re looking for an extra income stream and have some savings in the bank, perhaps investing them could be the answer?

-A lot of parents invest money for their children’s future, to go towards their college funds or the cost of their first car.
+A lot of parents invest money for their children’s future, in things like property where the key is to look to add value to your home, to go towards their college funds or the cost of their first car.
 Other people choose to invest money so that when they retire, they have a little nest egg to top up their pensions with.
 Whatever your reason for wanting to invest, it doesn’t matter.
 All that matters is that you are aware of the best ways to go about making your investment.

 Admittedly, investing does come with an element of risk, and it’s important to realise that.
 However, the good news is that if you’re wary about how you invest and what you invest in, you can limit the risk.
 So, without further ado, below are some handy tips to take note of if you’re new to investing and want to build a little nest egg for yours’ or your children’s future.

 Whatever you do, don’t make the mistake of rushing to invest.
 You might be excited about investing your money, but that doesn’t mean that you should invest it in the first opportunity you come across.
 You need to take the time to think things through, to ensure that you make a good decision.